Is there still relevance for Christians to consider this, since we have already entered the kingdom?

 Indeed, if we can accept that having accepted Jesus as our personal Lord and Savior means that we have entered into the kingdom of God, then, is there still any relevance to consider whether we are to be like little children or not, as believers?

-I tend to look at the entrance requirement NOT so much like you have a good university degree and so, you will get into a good company to work, and when you have gained entry into the company you have no need of the university cert.
+I tend to look at the entrance requirement, NOT so much like, you have a good university degree and so, you will get into a good company to work, and when you have gained entry, you have no need of the university cert.
 You will be surprised that many have this “cert” mentality.
 Actually, what is more important is what the cert. pointed to; that is the real requirement!
 Suppose, one lazy and unscrupulous Mr A managed to get a forged top university degree showing top honors, and with that, managed to get into a top MNC to work as a manager; do you think he will last long in the top MNC?
 Do you think he can just rely on “I got the cert, what!” and can cruise along, without doing his part as a manager of the MNC?
 Even if he managed to get through the probation phase, he might not get through the annual assessment phase!

 Bro.
 Anthony, the kingdom of God is not like that-lah!